 Changes the SSH and/or Webmin password on some system

-To configure Webmin to check the Unix password when root logs,
+--webmin-pass.
+To configure Webmin to check the Unix password when root logs, use the

 Registered keys can be fetched from the

 If you have multiple SSH keys configured in Cloudmin, the

 --add-ssh-key flag can be used to add an extra key that is allowed to login to the system.
 Conversely,

 --remove-ssh-key can be used to disallow access by a key.

 If you have created a virtual system for a customer, changing the root password when you are ready to hand it over is a good idea.
 Be aware that for Xen systems, if the password is changed on the system directly (perhaps using the passwd command), Cloudmin will be no longer able to login via SSH to change it,